kriber82/AdventOfCraft2024/exercise/kotlin/day10/thoughts.md

     - Hunch: Maybe we need to ignore the 🧝 in the input
       - Let's try!
       - That's it! 🎉
-- Let's get rid of the unneccesary list first
+- Let's get rid of the unnecessary list first
 - Next: Check if we can remove the third branch
 - Next: Let's move the decision about floor steps out of the loop
   - I'm tempted to introduce some kind of strategy for increasing and decreasing based on presence of the 🧝, but for two cases this seems to be overkill